-While an overwhelming amount of these students will attend public school, 5.7 million are expected to attend private school.
+While an overwhelming amount of these students will attend public Schools, 5.7 million are expected to attend private schools like the top private schools in jacksonville fl.

 Private School vs Public School: The Need to Know Pros and Cons